 - Contribute to a down-payment fund.
 Contribute gifts of whatever amount you can — on holidays, on birthdays or whenever — to a fund for their home purchase.
 Maybe you can add several thousand dollars or maybe just a few hundred.
 Whatever you can contribute helps to defray some of the fees and costs of buying a home.

-- Give know-how and encouragement.
+Give know-how and encouragement.
 If you’ve bought a home yourself you may have valuable assistance to offer.
-For instance, you could — if they wish — download the Uniform Residential Loan Application that all mortgage borrowers must complete, print copies and go over it with them.
-Going through the documents clarifies the process and helps them to start planning.
-Depending on how much personal information they wish to share, you also could offer to take on other steps, such as searching for lenders, or retrieving and printing financial documents, or brainstorming ideas for coming up with a down payment.
+For instance, you could print copies of the Uniform Residential Loan Application that mortgage borrowers often must complete, and go over it with them.
+That will clarify the process and help them start planning.
+You also could offer to take on other steps, such as searching for lenders, or retrieving and printing financial documents, or brainstorming ideas for coming up with a down payment.
 Planning for buying a home can take years.
 Your encouragement can help with steps along the way.
-Read “10 Ways to Come Up With the Down Payment for a Home.”

 4. Get your finances in order

 It’s grim but true that none of us knows which day will be our last.
 For that reason, don’t leave your kids with a mess to unravel.